idia640/presentations/week09/PITCHME.md

 Ariely experiment: Dan Ariely and his students would hold up a bottle of wine (or other object) and give a positive review.
 Then each student wrote down the last two of his/her SSN in the form of a price for that object.
 If the last two digits were 22, then the bottle of wine was priced at $22.
 Then the bidding began.

-“Sure enough, the anchoring effect scrambled their ability to judge the value of the items.
+"Sure enough, the anchoring effect scrambled their ability to judge the value of the items.
 People with high social security numbers paid up to 346 percent more than those with low numbers.
-People with numbers from 80 to 99 paid on average $26 for the trackball, while those with 00 to 19 paid around $9.” https://www.inc.com/the-build-network/the-anchoring-effect.html
+People with numbers from 80 to 99 paid on average $26 for the trackball, while those with 00 to 19 paid around $9." https://www.inc.com/the-build-network/the-anchoring-effect.html

 The anchoring affect accounts for "consideration of a particular value for an unknown quantity before estimating that quantity."